Vatsal09/Garage-Automation/Group10_Demo_2/1_code/README1.txt

 Add Lot/ Delete Lot

-	You will see button in the nav bar to "Add Parking Lot" to add a lot.
+	You will see a button in the navigation bar to "Add Parking Lot" to add a lot.
 Click "All Lots" -> click delete icon to delete a lot (don't delete lot with address 220 Marvin Lane because we will use it to show other functionality)

+Add Spot/ Delete Spot

+	You will see a button below the navigation bar to "Add New Spot" to add a new spot.
+Click the delete icon to delete the corresponding spot.

 View all lots